JulB3y/tux/README.md

 > feel free to test the app and report any bugs you encounter

 ## features
+- works on Linux and MacOS
 - fast fuzzy search
 - no dependencies
 - own terminal screen handler (no ncurses)
-- scans `/usr/share/applications/` for desktop entries
+- scans `/usr/share/applications/` for desktop entries or MacOS paths
 - launches GUI apps from `.desktop` files

 ## todos
 - [x] select results using arrow keys